renatadev/learn-ruby-the-hard-way/README.md

-# Renata's journey to "Learn Ruby the Hard Way" book
+# Renata's journey through "Learn Ruby the Hard Way" book

 I'll be uploading my exercises files as I go along, while learning how to use GitHub at the same time!